How much does a private postsecondary educational institution license bond cost in Nevada?

 Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond experts.
 We can typically provide your free, no-obligation surety bond quote within 1 business day of submitting your application.

 Private postsecondary institutions provide opportunities for further education.
 Accreditation is not necessary for operation, though private institutions are often accredited.
 The bond ensures that the school provides services as promised, and can reimburse students should they suffer any financial losses.

-Nevada also provides a licensure evaluation form institutions can fill out and send to the CPE to determine if they need to be licensed and bonded–find it under ”Forms for Unlicensed Institutions” in the Important Links section.
+Nevada also provides a licensure evaluation form institutions can fill out and send to the CPE to determine if they need to be licensed and bonded–find it under ”Forms for Unlicensed Institutions” in the Additional Resources section.

 Ready to get bonded?
 Apply for your free bond quote now!

 The bond remains in full force and effect throughout the institution’s licensure period.
 All claims on the bond must be resolved within 60 days.
 The bond can be cancelled with 30 days’ written notice to the CPE, though any claims made during that time must be evaluated.